5 Statistical Inference and Hypothesis Testing

 prop 1 prop 2

-The output includes the p-value, a confidence interval for the difference in proportions, and the estimated churn proportions for each gender.
-The p-value is 0, which is less than the significance level \(\alpha = 0.05\).
-We therefore reject \(H_0\) and conclude that the churn rate differs between male and female customers.
+The output includes the p-value, a confidence interval for the difference in proportions, and the estimated churn proportions for the two groups.
+The p-value is 0, which is less than \(\alpha = 0.05\).
+We therefore reject \(H_0\) and conclude that the observed data provide statistical evidence that the churn proportions differ between the two gender groups.

 Practice: Test whether the proportion of churned customers is higher among female customers than among male customers.
-Follow the same steps as in this section and set up a right-tailed two-sample Z-test by specifying alternative = "greater" in the prop.test() function.
+Before running the test, order the counts so that the female group is first and the male group is second.
+Then use

 table_marital